 A Conversation with Kristen Leigh

 musician and a person of faith will illuminate some of the ways in which churches often unwittingly hinder the development of art and artists by attempting to control the outcome of the creative process, leading to stagnant and stale forms of both artistic and religious expression.
 What does it mean to truly create from a place of faith?
 How can we create works that express both theological depth and emotionally sincerity?
 Drawing inspiration from the literary tradition of the Scriptures (particularly the clever artistry of the parables), Kristen encourages artists to reach beyond the tropes and trends of contemporary culture, in order to ponder anew the question of how meaningful and truthful content is best conveyed through creative and artistic expression.
 Musicians and non-musicians alike will discover new ways to deepen their faith through an appreciation of music outside of church contexts, and fellow songwriters will be encouraged to dig more deeply in their efforts to convey what is most true at the heart of life from the perspective of faith.
 This presentation can include performances of Kristen's original music.

 Note: Kristen also offers basic songwriting and recording lessons outside of faith-based contexts.

 After attending a community singing workshop, people often wonder where they can go to continue participating in this style of group singing.
 While there are lots of community singing groups that meet all over the country, if there isn't one near you, why not start your own?
-Kristen can train those who have taken one of my introductory singing workshops can sign up for this course to learn strategies for how to lead paperless communal and congregational singing.
+Kristen can train those who have taken one of my introductory singing workshops can sign up for this course to learn strategies for how to lead paperless communal and/or congregational singing.
 Formal music education is not required!
 All you need is a relatively good sense of pitch, a relatively solid sense of rhythm, and the ability to be confidently vulnerable in front of a group of people (the latter is usually the hardest part!).
 These small, highly interactive group sessions teach participants how to lead community singing.
 We will develop and practice song leadership skills in a supportive group atmosphere that will give firsthand experience of how to start your own participatory singing group.